cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 ##### Using Ready Components In render()

-Although using [React DOM Elements](https://reactjs.org/docs/dom-elements.html) (similar to plain HTML tags) gives you extreme flexibility, usually it is much quicker to design your widget with the use of Cloudify UI ready-made components.
+Although using [React DOM Elements](https://reactjs.org/docs/dom-elements.html) (similar to plain HTML tags) gives you extreme flexibility, usually it is much quicker to design your widget with the use of Cloudify Console ready-made components.
-These components were designed with UI uniformity and ease-of-use in mind, and as are very easy to learn and use.
+These components were designed with Console uniformity and ease-of-use in mind, and as are very easy to learn and use.

 The following example illustrates how to use a `KeyIndicator` component: